France Tech Visa Categories, Requirements, Supporting Documents, Application Steps, and FAQs

-- French Tech Visa for Investors – Foreign business angels or investment funds looking to establish a presence in France can benefit from this visa category, facilitating investment activities in the country.
+• Investors: Foreign business angels or investment funds looking to establish a presence in France.

 To qualify for a French Tech Visa for employees, you must work for a company acknowledged as innovative by the Ministry of Economy and must provide documentation demonstrating: